-- (a) The League will recognize the top-ten scoring leaders determined by combined total goals and assists during the regular-season. - (b) Tied players will share the ranking. - (c) Awards shall be the same for all ten scorers.

-(d) Scoring leaders will be presented an award during the Varsity year-end tournament.
+- (a) The League will recognize the top-10 scoring leaders determined by combined total goals and assists during the regularseason. - (b) Tied players will share the ranking. - (c) Awards will be the same for all 10 scorers. - (d) Scoring leaders will be presented an award during the Varsity year-end tournament.